hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 **A quick note on Pre-Consensus Event Stream (PCES).**

-The software version is used to determine which roster (active or previous) should be used to validate the signatures of events in the PCES.
+In the current PCES implementation, the software version is used to determine which address book (current or previous) should be used to validate the signatures of events in the PCES.
-If the PCES event version is less than the current software version, it indicates that the event was signed with the old roster, and hence, the old roster is used for validation.
+If the PCES event version is less than the current software version, it indicates that the event was signed with the old roster, and hence, the old address book is used for validation.
-If the PCES event version matches the current software version, the active roster is used.
+If the PCES event version matches the current software version, the current address book is used.
-This behavior will be maintained until Birth Rounds or Dynamic Address Book is implemented.
+This proposal maintains this exact behavior (until Birth Rounds or Dynamic Address Book is implemented), but it replaces the use of address books with rosters.
+Instead of using current and previous `AddressBook`s, active and previous active `Roster`s will be passed to PCES.
+A previous active `Roster`, in most cases, is the Roster that was active before the current Active Roster roster.
+There is an edge case in which this definition of Previous Roster will not hold true, and the previous active Roster will be artificially created instead of being the roster that was previously active.
+See Edge Case 1 below for more details.

 Like the Genesis Roster, the Override Roster will be created from a special-purpose config file named `override-config.txt`.
 This file will be in the same location and format as the current `config.txt` file.